multani/gcp-changelog/content/bigquery/index.md

 * Clarify that the presence of `XyzJob.errors` doesn't necessarily mean that the job has not completed or was unsuccessful ([#2278](https://github.com/googleapis/python-bigquery/issues/2278)) ([6e88d7d](https://github.com/googleapis/python-bigquery/commit/6e88d7dbe42ebfc35986da665d656b49ac481db4))
 * Clarify the api\_method arg for client.query() ([#2277](https://github.com/googleapis/python-bigquery/issues/2277)) ([8a13c12](https://github.com/googleapis/python-bigquery/commit/8a13c12905ffcb3dbb6086a61df37556f0c2cd31))

-### Feature

-In the BigQuery Studio, in the Explorer pane, you can now [open saved queries in Connected Sheets](https://cloud.google.com/bigquery/docs/manage-saved-queries#open-saved-queries-in-sheets).
-This feature is [generally available](https://cloud.google.com/products#product-launch-stages) (GA).

-### Feature

-You can now enable the [BigQuery advanced runtime](https://cloud.google.com/bigquery/docs/advanced-runtime) to improve query execution time and slot usage.
-This feature is [generally available](https://cloud.google.com/products/#product-launch-stages) (GA).
-Between September 15, 2025 and early 2026, the BigQuery advanced runtime will become the default runtime for all projects.

 ---
 ## 2025-09-11